CanCanCommunity/cancancan/docs/Model-Adapter.md

 To illustrate what a test for an adapter could look like, we will use [Mongoid](https://github.com/CanCanCommunity/cancancan-mongoid) as an example.

-In good TDD fashion we create a spec for our adapter to later confirm our implementation.
+In good TDD fashion we create a spec / test for the new adapter to later confirm our implementation.

 ```ruby